jetaggart/stream-sms-draft/README.md

 );
 ```

->Good to keep in mind: all of our complex chat functionality will be handled by Stream methods called with `serverSideClient``.method()`.
+>**Good to know:
+Stream takes care of all ofall the complex chat infrastructure.
+Everytime we use a `serverSideClient` method, that's Stream doing it's magic. 🎩**

 Next, our `/admin-login` endpoint recieves the form inputs from the `frontend`, and sets up the rest of the client settings.